lsd-ucsc/ChoRus/chorus_book/src/guide-locations.md

 ## Location Set

 A `LocationSet` is a special type representing a set of `ChoreographyLocation` types.
 It's used to ensure type safety within the system, and you'll see its application in future sections.
+To build a `LocationSet` type, you can use the `LocationSet` macro from the `chorus_lib` crate.

 ```rust
 # extern crate chorus_lib;